iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

 import { ChangeSetApplyOption } from '@bentley/bentleyjs-core';
 import { ChangeSetStatus } from '@bentley/bentleyjs-core';
 import { ClientRequestContext } from '@bentley/bentleyjs-core';
+import { CloudStorageContainerDescriptor } from '@bentley/imodeljs-common';
+import { CloudStorageContainerUrl } from '@bentley/imodeljs-common';
+import { CloudStorageProvider } from '@bentley/imodeljs-common';
 import { Code } from '@bentley/imodeljs-common';
 import { CodeScopeProps } from '@bentley/imodeljs-common';
 import { CodeScopeSpec } from '@bentley/imodeljs-common';